turican0/remc2/README.md

 - Add VR support back into the game (yes it was originally supported!
 This game was waaay ahead of its time)<br />
 - Implement online multiplayer match making

-## If you know a bit about game development or want to help out, branch away or email me here: thobbsinteractive@gmail.com
+## If you know a bit about game development or want to help out, branch away or email me here: thobbsinteractive@gmail.com or find us on Discord here: https://discord.gg/mFMRUVeu

 ## Development Guide ##
 - The Project is compiled as C++17.